-This major solo exhibition by Sutapa Biswas will span the artist’s extensive career.
-Biswas was a vital contributor to the Black Arts Movement in Britain and to the shifting understanding of post-war British art.
-Biswas’s works visually disrupt, challenge and reimagine our present time.
+This major solo exhibition by Sutapa Biswas spans the artist’s extensive career.
+Biswas was a vital contributor to the Black Arts Movement in Britain and to shifting understanding of post-war British art.
+Biswas' works visually disrupt, challenge and reimagine our present time.
 Visual theorist Griselda Pollock said that it was Biswas who ‘forced us all to acknowledge the Eurocentric limits of the discourses within which we practise’.

 The exhibition will include a new film that maps a semi-fictional narrative of migration, co-commissioned by Film and Video Umbrella, Bristol Museum & Art Gallery, Kettle’s Yard, University of Cambridge, and BALTIC Centre for Contemporary Art with Art Fund support through the Moving Image Fund for Museums.
 This programme is made possible thanks to Thomas Dane Gallery and a group of private galleries and individuals.
 The commission has been additionally supported by Autograph.
 Supported by Arts Council England.